 - Sustainable Entrepreneurship in Action (7 credit hours) – Practicum Pitch, Summer Project, & Debriefing

 There are no concentrations within the SEMBA curriculum.

-Vermont MBA Career and Job Outlook
+Vermont MBA Salary and Job Outlook

 Short and long-term projections suggest steady job growth in Vermont overall and for MBA graduates across all types of business positions.
-Overall, the Vermont Department of Labor projects 33,439 new jobs will be created from 2012-2022 and 81,867 replacement openings will become available across all sectors.1 Short-term projections by the Vermont Department of Labor include General and Operations Managers and Managers, All Others on the Occupations with the Most Openings list in the state, with 93 and 92 new positions opening up in each category respectively each year.2
+Overall, the Vermont Department of Labor projects 33,439 new jobs will be created from 2012-2022, and 81,867 replacement openings will become available across all sectors.1 Short-term projections by the Vermont Department of Labor include General and Operations Managers and Managers, All Others on the Occupations with the Most Openings list in the state, with 93 and 92 new positions opening up in each category, respectively each year.2

 In 2015, the Bureau of Labor Statistics reported that 12,040 individuals were employed in Management positions in the state, including 2,780 General and Operations Managers, 690 Financial Managers, and 280 Chief Executives.3 The Bureau also reported that 15,190 individuals were employed in Business and Financial Operations positions, including 950 Human Resources Specialists, 740 Management Analysts, and 230 Financial Analysts.3

 According to data provided by the Bureau of Labor Statistics on reported salaries in 2014 and projected growth from 2012-2022: